 Poetry and prose written between 1837 and 1900, including the themes and modes of minor writers as well as major novelists and poets.

 This paper provides a wide-ranging introduction to Victorian literature.
-Though we focus on major canonical figures like Charles Dickens, Alfred Tennyson and Emily Bront?½ and study important literary forms such as the dramatic monologue, we also consider lesser-known writers and literary styles.
-Victorian culture is often described as conservative, insular and even xenophobic; this paper tests that description by considering works that showcase male and female Victorian writers actively engaged with social issues, political movements, scientific discoveries and historical events from all over the world.
+Though we focus on major canonical figures like Charles Dickens, Alfred Tennyson, and the Brontës and study important literary forms such as the dramatic monologue, we also consider lesser-known writers and literary styles.
+Victorian culture has been described as conservative, insular and even xenophobic; this paper tests that description by considering works that showcase Victorian writers engaged actively with social issues, political movements, scientific discoveries and historical events from all over the world.

 |Paper title||Victorian Literature|